 We are currently not profitable on a consolidated basis and we may be unable to become profitable on a quarterly or annual basis.
-For Fiscal 2016 and our first quarter of Fiscal 2017, we had a net loss, and we cannot assure you that we will be profitable in the future.
+For Fiscal 2017 and our first two quarters of Fiscal 2018, we had a net loss, and we cannot assure you that we will be profitable in the future.
 Our ability to become profitable in future periods could be impacted by governmental budgetary constraints, government and political agendas, economic instability and other items that are not in our control.
 Furthermore, we rely on operating profits from certain of our business segments to fund investments in sales and marketing and research and development initiatives.
 We cannot assure you that our financial performance will sustain a sufficient level to completely support those investments.
 Most of our expenses are fixed in advance.
 As such, we generally are unable to reduce our expenses significantly in the short-term to compensate for any unexpected delay or decrease in anticipated revenues or increases in planned investments.
 As a result, we may continue to experience operating losses and net losses in the future, which would make it difficult to fund our operations and achieve our business plan, and could cause the market price of our common stock to decline.

-Our use of the percentage of completion method of accounting for our Transportation Systems and Agriculture and Weather Analytics revenues could result in a reduction or reversal of previously recorded revenues and profits.
-A portion of Transportation Systems and Agriculture and Weather Analytics revenues are measured and recognized using the percentage of completion method of accounting.
+Our use of estimates in conjunction with the percentage of completion method of accounting for our Transportation Systems revenues could result in a reduction or reversal of previously recorded revenues and profits.
+A portion of Transportation Systems revenues are measured and recognized using the percentage of completion method of accounting.
 Our use of this accounting method results in recognition of revenues and profits proportionally over the life of a contract, based generally on the proportion of costs incurred to date to total costs expected to be incurred for the entire project.
 The effects of revisions to revenues and estimated costs are recorded when the amounts are known or can be reasonably estimated.
 Such revisions could occur in any period and their effects could be material.
 Although we have historically made reasonably reliable estimates of the progress towards completion of long-term engineering, program management, construction management or construction contracts, the uncertainties inherent in the estimating process make it possible for actual costs to vary materially from estimates, including reductions or reversals of previously recorded revenues and profits.

 If our internal controls over financial reporting do not comply with the requirements of the Sarbanes-Oxley Act, our business and stock price could be adversely affected.
 Section 404 of the Sarbanes-Oxley Act of 2002 currently requires us to evaluate the effectiveness of our internal controls over financial reporting at the end of each fiscal year and to include a management report assessing the effectiveness of our internal controls over financial reporting in all annual reports.

-As a smaller reporting company, for Fiscal 2016, we were exempt from the auditor attestation requirement over our internal control over financial reporting; however, to the extent we do not qualify as a non-accelerated filer or smaller reporting company in subsequent fiscal years, we will be subject to the auditor attestation requirement under Section 404(b) of the Sarbanes-Oxley Act.
-In such an event, we may not be able to complete the work required for such attestation on a timely basis and, even if we timely complete such requirements, our independent registered public accounting firm may still conclude that our internal controls over financial reporting are not effective.
+We are required to obtain our auditors' attestation pursuant to Section 404(b) of the Sarbanes-Oxley Act.
+Going forward, we may not be able to complete the work required for such attestation on a timely basis and, even if we timely complete such requirements, our independent registered public accounting firm may still conclude that our internal controls over financial reporting are not effective.